arnaudbos/i-rant/content/j-on-the-beach-jepsen-workshop.md

 When a client writes a value and gets back an acknowledgement of the write, the system's log is checked to see if the database actually performed the write.
-TODO: I'm actually not sure about this one...

 ## Model